-While events are often a great way to generate leads, holding Medicare educational events during the COVID pandemic is a legal and ethical grey area.
-What is allowed at seminars for the 2023 Annual Enrollment Period?
+Events are often a great way to generate leads.
+What is allowed at seminars for the 2025 Annual Enrollment Period?

 The Centers for Medicare and Medicaid Services (CMS) have set forth rules on what you can and cannot do when holding Medicare education events.